config-i1/smooth/cran-comments.md

 >Package suggested but not available for checking: 'doMC'

 This is expected, because doMC is not available for Windows.

-The package cannot be checked on x64, because the package vctrs is not available for that architecture (CRAN checks fail for the package).

 ## rhub checks